 The image of Maya Devi, also known as the Nativity Sculpture dates back to 4th CE, which depicts the nativity scene, Maya Devi, holding a branch of a tree with her right hand for support in the time of her delivery.
 Next to her Gautami Prajapati, her younger sister, in supporting posture is standing.
 The newly born Prince Siddhartha is standing upright on a lotus pedestal, with two celestial figures receiving him.

-THE PUSKARINI, THE HOLY POND
+THE PUSKARINI, THE HOLLY POND

 Close by the Asoka pillar on the southern side lies the holy pond, Puskarini where Maya Devi bathed just before giving birth to Prince Siddhartha and the infant prince is believed to have given first purification bath.
 The pond has terraced steps and is riveted by beautifully layered bricks.